 It feels like making mud pies, with a special goal in mind.

 I did a post on seed balls, which includes some instructions on the process.
-You can read about it here: HOW TO MAKE SEED BALLS FOR THE GARDEN.
+You can read about it in this post: HOW TO MAKE SEED BALLS FOR THE GARDEN.

 The wonderful thing about making swamp milkweed seed balls is that it is truly a set and forget sort of project.
 You make the seeds balls, add the milkweed seeds, and set them in the garden.